yar-jul/aws-sandbox/README.md

 # aws-sandbox
-A sandbox repo to try out AWS.
+A sandbox repo to try out deploy to AWS.